cmugpi/cmugpi.github.io/topics/bash/regular-expressions/index.md

 ### Quantifiers (`*`, `\{n,m\}`)

 Now we're getting into the special characters.
-There is a certain type of special characters that allow you to specify _how many times_ a pattern should be repeated when trying to match.
+Some special characters allow you to specify _how many times_ a pattern should be repeated when trying to perform a match.

 - `<pattern>*`: matches _zero or more_ occurrences of `<pattern>`
 - `<pattern>\{n,m\}`: matches _at least n and at most m_ occurrences of `<pattern>`